 “I implemented SABIO together with you – now it should run all by itself, right?”.
 That would be nice, surely.
-But, as the word knowledge management quite rightly describes it: The knowledge I need every day – as well as my corporate knowledge – needs to be managed.
+But, as the word knowledge management quite rightly describes it: The knowledge in my knowledge base I need every day – as well as my corporate knowledge – needs to be managed.
 Over and over again.

 Reason no. 1: Decisions are not linked to corporate objectives.

 The first rule for every consultant is that every situation needs to be considered again and again and only then a joint decision is made.
 If this decision is not closely linked to the company objectives, it is obvious that they cannot be successful, isn’t it?

 Reason no. 2: Editors don’t have enough time